rhaymisonbetini/menu-for-all-applications/README.md

 This library aims to create a dropdown menu with redirection to multiple applications <br/> that the user can access.
-Application provisioning, authentication and all data is provided by your api<br/>
+Application provisioning, authentication and all data is provided by your api<br/> Responsive is available for screen width less 800px

 ![alt text](https://github.com/rhaymisonbetini/menu-for-all-applications/blob/main/src/assets/Screen-Recording-_23-02-2023-09-18-06_.gif)